questdb/questdb/CONTRIBUTING.md

 on Windows we use Intellij CLion, which can open cmake files.

-## Committing

-We use [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to auto-generate release notes.
-We require all commit comments to conform.
-To that end commits have to be granular enough to be successfuly described using this method.

 ## Testing

 We have a lot of unit tests, most of which are of "integration" type, e.g. test starts a server, interacts with it and asserts the outcome.
 We expect all contributors to submit PRs with tests.
 Please reach out to us via slack if you uncertain on how to test or you think existing test is inadequate and should be removed.

 ## Dependencies